 Make a point of visiting dealerships in the middle of the week.
 That ensures the salesperson has extra time to spend with you and also allows sales managers to more carefully craft your deal.

-Another optimal shopping time: holiday weekends.
+If you can wait till later in the year, holiday weekends are an optimal time to buy.
 While others are watching football or hitting the mall, car dealers are trying to hit year-end quotas.
-That means they will likely be more receptive to making deals work for you, says Stephanie Soerens, dealer, Soerens Ford, Brookfield, Wisconsin.
+That means they will likely be more receptive to making deals work for you, says Stephanie Soerens, a dealer at Soerens Ford in Brookfield, Wisconsin.